-While your watchOS app can schedule periodic background tasks to update its information, these tasks are strictly limited—both in the number of times your app can wake per day, and in the amount of time it is allowed to run when it wakes.
-Additionally, your app is not guaranteed to receive this background execution time.
-Apps with a complication in the active watch face, and apps in the dock (as shown in Figure 1 and Figure 2) are given priority over other apps.
+While your watchOS app can schedule periodic background tasks to update its information, these tasks are strictly limited—both in the number of times your app can wake per day, and in the amount of time it can run when it wakes.
+Additionally, your app is not guaranteed to receive background execution time.
+The system gives apps with a complication in the active watch face, and apps in the dock (as shown in Figure 1 and Figure 2) priority over other apps.

-iOS apps have more flexibility when it comes to scheduling and running in the background.
-You can take advantage of this flexibility to update your watchOS app from the companion iOS app.
-For example, whenever the user’s iPhone and Apple Watch can communicate with each other, use the WatchConnectivity framework to opportunistically send updates from iOS to watchOS.
+If your watchOS app has a companion iOS app installed, you can take advantage of it to update your watchOS app from its companion.
+For example, if the user’s iPhone and Apple Watch can communicate with each other, use the WatchConnectivity framework to opportunistically send updates from iOS to watchOS.

 Test Your Update Code with Different Configurations